 To fulfill UNOS certification requirements, Renal Transplant fellows observe kidney and pancreas transplant surgeries and living-donor nephrectomies.
 Fellows also accompany the transplant surgery team on organ procurements.

-The fellowship provides a wide range of didactic training, including:
+The fellowship provides a wide range of didactic exposure, including:

 Moonlighting is permitted for fellows at the discretion of the program director.
 Moonlighting activities may be scheduled only during outpatient rotations.
 Moonlighting should not interfere with required learning and must not violate the Accreditation Council for Graduate Medical Education work hour rules.
 Moonlighting should not compromise education, but rather enhance it.

-The call schedule varies by rotation but does not exceed one in four for any rotation.
-Mayo Clinic in Arizona follows the recommendations of the Accreditation Council for Graduate Medical Education for all training programs including the Renal Transplant Fellowship.
+The trainee is on home call only during the inpatient transplant rotation with no call responsibility during the outpatient rotation.
+Mayo Clinic's campus in Arizona follows the recommendations of the Accreditation Council for Graduate Medical Education for all training programs, including the Renal Transplant Fellowship.

 Competency-based electronic evaluations are completed by supervising faculty members after each clinical rotation.
 In addition, fellows have opportunities to evaluate the faculty and rotations throughout the fellowship.